UEA Music Centre Awards (for all new and current students)

 How to apply

-All UEA students, no matter what course or level of study, are able to apply for a UEA Music Centre Award.
-To apply for a UEA Music Centre Award, you will just need to fill out a Music Centre Award application form and submit it by email to email@example.com.
+All UEA students (apart from students who already hold a UEA Music Scholarship - please see below) are able to apply for a UEA Music Centre Award.
+To apply for a UEA Music Centre Award, you will just need to fill out a Music Centre Award application form and submit it by email to firstname.lastname@example.org.
 If your application is successful, you will be asked to attend an interview and audition, which will be held in weeks 4 and 5.

 Please note that applications for the 2016/17 UEA Music Centre Awards have now closed.
 Applications for the 2017/18 Music Centre Awards will open in May 2017.